Chart Color Schemes

 Infrastructure

-Victoria Park has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+Victoria Park has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting the region.
-Notable initiatives include Perth Park, Edward Millen Adaptive Heritage Redevelopment, Edward Millen (Elizabeth Baillie) Heritage Redevelopment, and 167-169 Bank Street Development.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 19 projects that are expected to impact the area.
+Notable projects include Perth Park (Perth Entertainment and Sporting Precinct), Edward Millen Adaptive Heritage and Landscape Redevelopment, Edward Millen (Elizabeth Baillie) Heritage Redevelopment, and 167-169 Bank Street Development.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.